retaildevcrews/pib-gitops/README.md

 ## Create a Codespace

-> Since we use GitHub secrets, do not fork the repo or you won't get the secrets and nothing will work

-- Create your Codespace from the main branch
+- Create your Codespace from your new repo
   - Click on `Code` then click `New Codespace`

 Once Codespaces is running: